SeanRandall/Randallreader_web/manual.md

 Note: if you've set the Wireless radio option to manual, you'll need to manually disconnect from the network as well.
 If you prefer to leave your Reader connected to wifi at all times, you will see significantly poorer battery life than choosing to only connect when you want to update the files stored on the card.
 The Reader will keep time without needing to check in with a network, so you can safely disconnect from Wifi once you've got a time signal and have files to listen to on your card.

 To connect the Reader to your home's network, you need to provide your network name, or SSID, and password, also called a security key.
 When you go to the system menu and choose the wireless radio option for the first time, the Reader looks for a file on the SD card called wifi or wifi.txt.
 You'll need to create this file either on the card before inserting it into your Reader, or by plugging the Reader into your computer and using a file manager and text editor.

 Note: you'll need to trigger the wireless radio option in the system menu at least once for the Reader to retrieve these wifi credentials even if the Wireless mode is set to when plugged in. in the future, the wifi connection will start and stop in line with power supplied to your Reader.

+Note: If you're buying the assembled version of the reader and are happy transmitting your Wifi credentials over the Internet, it's a simple matter to have the card pre-loaded with the file.
+Just pop a note on the order form.

-The file simply needs to have both of the pieces of data the Reader needs, 1 per line.
+The wifi configuration file simply needs to have both of the pieces of data the Reader needs, 1 per line.
 The first line of your text file should be the network name, and the second line the password.

 If you need the Reader to work on multiple networks, simply add more to the file.
 Lines 1, 3 and 5 are your network names, then lines 2, 4 and 6 are your passwords.